-Table 6-4-4: Allowable Minor Amendments
+Table 6-4-4: Allowable Minor Am endments 283

-Maximum Threshold (Cumulative of Earlier Approved Deviations and/or Amendments)
+Maximum Threshold (Cumulative of Earlier

+Approved Deviations and/or Amendments)

-Standard General Lot ≤10,000 sq. ft. in any Mixed-use or Non- residential zone district in an Area of Change
+Lot ≤10,000 sq. ft. in any

+General Mixed-use or Non-

+General residential zone district in

+Standard an Area of Change

 Building gross floor area 10%

 Front setback, minimum 15%

 Side setback, minimum 15% 50%

 Rear setback, minimum 10% 50%

+Duilding height accessors Increase: 10%

-Building height, maximum Increase: 10% Decrease: any amount
+Building height, maximum Decrease: any amount

 Wall and fence height 6 in.

 Any other numerical standard 10%

-Any other addition or revision that would otherwise be decided as a Permit - Sign, Permit - Wall or Fence - Minor, or Site Plan - Administrative Any amount that meets requirements specified in the approved Permit or Site Plan or, if the Permit or Site Plan is silent, the IDO
+Any other addition or revision that A + t

+would otherwise be decided as a Any amount that meets requirements specified in the approved Permit or Site Plan

+Permit - Sign, Permit - Wall or Fence -

+Minor, or Site Plan - Administrative or, if the Permit of or Site Plan is silent, the IDO

+All rooftop installations and ground- Any amount to accommodate the installation

+mounted installations of solar or wind that does not affect the ability to meet

+energy generation on premises less requirements specified in the approved Site

+than 5 acres Plan or, if the Site Plan is silent, the IDO

+Any amount to accommodate the addition

+All additions or modifications of battery that does not affect the ability to meet

+storage on premises less than 5 acres requirements specified in the approved Site

+Plan or, if the Site Plan is silent, the IDO

+Changing the site layout of an electric Any amount to accommodate the change

+that does not affect the ability to meet y other than an electric requirements specified in the approved Site

+generation facility Plan or, if the Site Plan is silent, the IDO

-Any standard cited in an application for "reasonable accommodation" or "reasonable modification" under the federal Fair Housing Act Amendments of 1998 (or as amended) with the fed viation necessary to comply deral Fair Housing Act mendments
+Any standard cited in an application for

+"reasonable accommodation" or The minimum deviation necessary to comply

+"reasonable modification" under the with the federal Fair Housing Act

+federal Fair Housing Act Amendments Amendments

+of 1998 (or as amended)

-6-4(Y)(3) Major Amendments
+6-4(Y)(3) Major Amendments284

 All amendments to permits or approvals that do not qualify as minor amendments under Subsection (2) above may only be approved by the decision-making body that issued the permit or approval being amended, following the same procedure (including the payment of a new application fee, new process of staff referral, and any required public notice or public meeting or hearing) used to issue the original permit or approval.
+Repeals are processed as major amendments for the purpose of this IDO.